kanboard/documentation/source/user_guide/users.rst

 ------------

 From the **users** menu, click on the link **remove**.
-This link is visible only if you are administrators.
+This link is visible only if you are an administrator.

 If you remove a specific user, **tasks assigned to this person will be unassigned** after the operation.